Mental Health 302:

 PTSD symptoms are often cued, or triggered, by things that happen in or outside of our bodies.
 Internal triggers can include feeling lonely, abandoned, sad, angry, or anxious.

 External triggers include: arguments, seeing an article that reminds you of the event, certain smells, the end of a relationship, holidays, a specific place, seeing a car accident, anniversaries, seeing someone who reminds you of your traumatic event.

-It is likely not possible to avoid all triggers, instead we can learn positive coping methods to lessen the impact of things that are upsetting.
+It is likely not possible to avoid all triggers, treatments like therapy can help someone learn positive coping methods to lessen the impact of things that are upsetting.

 - talking with your doctor about treatment options, including medication

 - exercise to help reduce stress

 - Mindfulness, self-soothing, and relaxation practices including breathing techniques

 - avoid pressuring yourself to heal “right now-” be patient!

 - seek out comforting places and people